dell/redfish-ansible-module/README.md

 These files are in the format *{{host}}_{{datatype}}_{{datestamp}}* and each contains valuable server information.

 All server data is returned in JSON format and where appropriate it is extracted into an easy-to-read format.
-In this case, the file *webserver1_info_20170615_132201.txt* contains server data that has already been parsed for consumption.
+In this case, the file *webserver1_sysinfo_20170728_142202.txt* contains server data that has already been parsed for consumption.

-The SELogs file is in JSON format but its relevant data can be easily read with any JSON parser.
+With the idrac_logs module, the SELogs file is in JSON format but its relevant data can be easily read with any JSON parser.
 For example, using the [jq](https://stedolan.github.io/jq/) parser:

 ```
 $ jq '.result.Members[] | {Date: .Created, Message: .Message}' webserver1_SELogs_20170615_132201.json